hdysec/hdy-security-headers/README.md

 ## Installation

 As always, review code before using public tools.
 Program is written in golang; you will need Go installed in order to compile.
-Code is very simple and you can easily adjust to add your own comments, headers, and recommendations you want to keep track of.
+Code is very simple, and you can easily adjust to add your own comments, headers, and recommendations you want to keep track of.

 ```
 $ git clone https://github.com/hdysec/hdy-security-headers.git